vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 - Type: `boolean | number`
 - Default: `false`

 Sets whether the current article is pinned in the list.
-When fill in with number, the ones which is greater will come first.
+When fill in with number, greater ones come before smaller ones.

 ### article